 This unique teaching focused program has been designed to give students an in-depth understanding of the natural landscape, from the underlying bedrock to the glacial landforms, from the overlying soils to the flora and fauna they support.
 Through this understanding, students will be equipped to study the interaction of humans with the landscape through the millennia.
 The program combines field studies with laboratory work to piece together three different landscapes in three distinct locations.
 Staying with local families in homestay accommodation, this program also offers a deeply enriching cultural immersion, guaranteeing students a truly memorable experience.

-Course Dates: July 14 to August 10, 2019
+Course Dates: July 14 to August 10, 2019 – 4 week program

-- Where: Birr (base), Burren and Clare Island
+- Where: Birr (base), Burren and Clare Island – 4 week program

 - Academic Credit: 8 semester credit units (equivalent to 12 quarter units) for 4 week program; 2 semester credit units (equivalent to 3 quarter units) for 2 week program.

-Course Type: Field Archaeology
+Course Type: Geoarchaeology

-Instructors: Dr. John Feehan, Dr. Stephen Mandal
+Instructor: Dr. Stephen Mandal

 - Apply through the Institute for Field Research – click here for 4 week program